Shoulder Stability Exercises With Bands

 Shoulder Extension w/ Green Band

 Attach the resistance band to the door at waist height.
-Stand with your front to the wall; shoulders are parallel to the wall.
+Stand with your front to the wall; your shoulders are parallel.
 You want to stand up tall.
 Think about pinching your shoulder blades together.
-Grip the resistance band; slowly bring your arm backwards.
+Grip the resistance band; slowly, bring your arm backward.
 Do not lean forward to try and get more motion.
 Keep your elbow locked and wrist firm.
 Slowly bring your arm back down to your side.
-Remember speed kills, slow and controlled is far more beneficial than trying to speed through the exercise.
+Remember, speed kills; slow and controlled is far more beneficial than trying to speed through the exercise.

 Shoulder D1 Pattern

-Attach the resistance bad to the bottom of the door.
-Start with shoulders perpendicular to the wall with the shoulder you’re moving closer to the door.
+Attach the resistance band to the bottom of the door.
+Start with the shoulders perpendicular to the wall; with the shoulder, you move closer to the door.
 Grip the resistance band with the back of your hand facing forward.
 Begin to bring your hand up to your opposite shoulder, rotating your wrist to face your chin and flexing the elbow.
 Think about kissing your bicep to maintain proper form.
 Slowly bring your arm back down to your side.
-Remember speed kills, slow and controlled is far more beneficial than trying to speed through the exercise.
+Remember, speed kills; slow and controlled is far more beneficial than trying to speed through the exercise.

 D1 Shoulder w/ Green Band